 Flo Da-Silva is a current 2nd Year Medical Student at Philadelphia College of Osteopathic Medicine.
 Da-Silva graduated from University of the Sciences in 2018 with a bachelors degree in Biomedical Sciences after being a part of the Uscience's NCAA Division 2 Men's Basketball Team.
 After Graduation Da-Silva attended the Temple ACHS post-bacc program and completed the program before matriculating into PCOM as part of the 2023 Graduating Class.
 Flo Enjoys playing basketball in his free time and is interested in pursing a career in Pediatrics/Surgery after medical school

-Christopher Koilor is a Philadelphia native who graduated from St. Joseph’s Preparatory High School in 2013.
+Christopher Koilor is an M1 at Lewis Kat Medical School.
+Chris is Philadelphia native who graduated from St. Joseph’s Preparatory High School in 2013.
 Following graduation, Chris attended Penn State University where he studied Biobehavioral Health and discovered his passion for health and wellness through his studies and on campus involvement.
 After graduation in 2017, Chris completed a one year accelerated post-baccalaureate program at Thomas Jefferson University in Philadelphia, PA.
-Chris was recently accepted to medical school and will begin his studies during the Fall 2020 semester.
 Outside the classroom, Chris enjoys activities focused on physical fitness and nutrition as well as spending time with his family.

 Andre Cunningham is an OMS-2 at Philadelphia College of Osteopathic Medicine.
 He graduated from the University of Delaware in 2019 with a degree in biological sciences.
 He enjoys playing the violin and going to the gym in his free time.
 The future doctor is interested in becoming a cardiologist.